-Members of the restored Church claim to have the same priesthood power that Christ gave his apostles in the New Testament and the means of passing that power down through an unbroken line (a claim that has been long asserted by the Catholic Church but is not well documented and is largely assumed).
+Members of the restored Church claim to have the same priesthood power that Christ gave his apostles in the New Testament and the means of passing that power down through an unbroken line (a claim that has been long asserted by the Catholic Church).

 All religions are good and hold some truth.
 We shouldn’t be so quick to say or imply we are the only one with truth.
 We might not be saying it, but it sounds like it to other people.
 “Our books and our church are the only way,” whether we say that or not, that is how we are perceived.
 In other words, to others, the Church of Jesus Christ is just another religion claiming to have divine inspiration and new scripture – kind of like Islam.
 Since that is a hot topic, where is their priesthood?

-Islam can lay claim to Gabriel and his visitation to the prophet Muhammad, Evangelicals can claim a “priesthood of believers” and having a desire to serve, but faithful members of the restored Church believe God was directly involved, as well as those who held the priesthood in the New Testament, who, through a series of theophanies, interacted with Joseph Smith and Oliver Cowdery in passing on that power in the modern day.
-Of all the faith traditions that came out of the First or Second Great Awakening, I would offer the challenge that none of them offered a turning back to the New Testament quite like what most know as “Mormonism,” or the Church of Jesus Christ of Latter-day Saints.
+Islam can lay claim to Gabriel and his visitation to the prophet Muhammad, Evangelicals can claim a “priesthood of believers” and having a desire to serve, but faithful members of the restored Church believe God was directly involved, as well as those who held the priesthood in the New Testament, who, through a series of theophanies, interacted with Joseph Smith and Oliver Cowdery in passing on that power in the modern-day.
+Of all the faith traditions that came out of the First or Second Great Awakening, I would offer the challenge that none of them offered a turning back to the New Testament quite like the Church of Jesus Christ of Latter-day Saints.
 Neither does Islam.
-Members of the restored Church claim to have the same priesthood power that Christ gave his apostles in the New Testament and the means of passing that power down through an unbroken line (a claim that has been long asserted by the Catholic Church but is not well documented and is largely assumed).
+Members of the restored Church claim to have the same priesthood power that Christ gave his apostles in the New Testament and the means of passing that power down through an unbroken line (a claim that has been long asserted by the Catholic Church).

 But isn’t it sufficient to know the Bible and to have a desire to serve?
 Not according to the New Testament.
 Speaking of this desire, current Apostles of the Church of Jesus Christ, Dallin H. Oaks said: